aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 ## Install ksonnet
+**Ksonnet project is ending, so as an alternative, we also discuss the use of Kubeflow MPIJob with Helm charts below.**

 We will use [Ksonnet](https://github.com/ksonnet/ksonnet) to manage the Kubernetes manifests needed for doing distributed training for [TensorPack Mask/Faster-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) example in Amazon EKS.
 To that end, we need to install Ksonnet client on the machine you just installed EKS kubectl in the previous section.

 To install Ksonnet, [download and install a pre-built ksonnet binary](https://github.com/ksonnet/ksonnet/releases) as an executable named ```ks``` under ```/usr/local/bin``` or some other directory in your PATH.
 If the pre-built binary option does not work for you, please see other [ksonnet install](https://github.com/ksonnet/ksonnet) options.

+## Install Helm and Kubeflow
+**This is an alternative to using ksonnet.**

+[Helm](https://helm.sh/docs/using_helm/) is package manager for Kubernetes.
+It uses a package format named *charts*.
+A Helm chart is a collection of files that define Kubernetes resources.
+Install helm according to instructions [here](https://helm.sh/docs/using_helm/#installing-helm).

+[Kubeflow](https://www.kubeflow.org/docs/about/kubeflow/) project objective is to simplify the management of Machine Learning workflows on Kubernetes.
+Follow the [Kubeflow quick start guide](https://www.kubeflow.org/docs/started/getting-started/) to install Kubeflow.

 ## Build and Upload Docker Image to ECR